FleekHQ/fleek-docs/docs/domain-management/ens-domains.md

 !!! info

     Why does this happen?
 The resolver is the "service" your ENS domain name uses so that when someone visits the domain, it translates the request to the addresses/URLs/content that your ENS name represents.
-Resolvers are Smart Contracts on Ethereum, and there are many of them to choose from, thereforee they are set as a record in your ENS domain nam where the address of said contract is specified.
+Resolvers are Smart Contracts on Ethereum, and there are many of them to choose from, therefore they are set as a record in your ENS domain name where the address of said contract is specified.
 Usually, when you create a new ENS domain name, a default, public resolver is set.

 **If your ENS domain name is configured using a legacy, or outdated resolver** you won't be able to access your site since resolving won't work properly.